Geeta Dharmarajan

-Dharmarajan's professional experience started in 1977 when she was Honorary Director of the Women's Voluntary Service (WVS) of The Nilgiris District in Tamil Nadu.
-With over 45 years of experience, her editorial experience that began with Target, a children's magazine, continued with The Pennsylvania Gazette, the award-winning alumni magazine of the University of Pennsylvania.
-Geeta's published works include more than 50 children's books and over 450 individual pieces in magazines and newspapers.
+Dharmarajan's professional editorial experience that began with Target, a children's magazine, and continued with The Pennsylvania Gazette, the award-winning alumni magazine of the University of Pennsylvania.
+Geeta's published works include more than 30 children's books and over 450 individual pieces in magazines and newspapers in India and abroad.
+The Government of India awarded her the civilian honour of Padma Shri in 2012.